Conference Menu

 Description:

-We focus extensively on Green chemistry and the 12 principles associated with it, but what about green engineering?
-We often overlook the 12 principles of Green Engineering.
+We focus extensively on Green Chemistry and the 12 principles associated with it, but what about green engineering?
+We often forget to mention the 12 principles of Green Engineering.
 These Green engineering principles are valuable to both engineers and chemists to the same extent as the 12 principles of Green Chemistry.
 To better improve the overall greenness of a process, all 24 principles should be considered.
 However, chemists have a stronger understanding of how to implement the Green Chemistry principles and engineers have a better understanding of how to implement Green Engineering principles as they are used in their respective fields.
-This boundary needs to be removed so improved, greener thinking about an entire process can be done.
-Collaboration, communication, and education between disciplines are vastly crucial in minimizing the knowledge gap.
-The cohesive functioning of all members in a community enables broader thinking by removing distractions caused by discipline-specific focus.
+This symposium will be interactive, where chemists and engineers will mingle and work towards solving a shared objective.
+The session will provide chemists and engineers a perspective on the other discipline with respect to Green thinking and how combining knowledge and ideas can lead to better, hopefully greener results.

 Organizers